The Northland Youth Summit 2018 was held in Whangarei at North Tec from the 5th – 7th of September.

 Youth will need to select a first choice and a second choice option of workshops they wish to attend as we cannot guarantee placement in the first choice workshop.

-Youth mentors and guides will join the workshops to ensure the three-day programme is fully immersive, engaging and nurturing for the youth attendees.
-At the completion of the Northland Youth Summit, each group will present their finished work.
+Each workshop had a youth mentor to ensure the three-day programme was fully immersive, engaging and nurturing for the youth attendees.
+At the completion of the Northland Youth Summit, each group presented their finished work.

 Accommodation & Food

-All youth attending will be supplied with accommodation and food over the 3 days at no cost.
-All youth are expected to stay on site for the entirety of the event (unless discussed prior with the event organisers).
-Youth participants, facilitators, mentors and staff will be accommodated at a local marae.
+All youth who attended were supplied with accommodation and food over the 3 days at no cost.
+All youth stayed on site for the entirety of the event.
+Youth participants & mentors were accommodated at a local marae.

-- NorthTec – Educational sponsor; will provide the facilities, technical resources including some tutors from Applied Arts.
+- NorthTec – Educational sponsor; provided the facilities, technical resources including some tutors from Applied Arts.

-- Creative New Zealand has awarded $40,000 grant funds towards the art learning workshops for young people
+- Creative New Zealand awarded $40,000 grant funds towards the art learning workshops for young people

-- Te Wānanga o Aotearoa have come on board as a sponsor for the mentors at the NYSAF as well as supporting the Sculpture Workshop and other in-kind support.
+- Te Wānanga o Aotearoa came on board as a sponsor for the mentors at the NYSAF as well as supporting the Sculpture Workshop and other in-kind support.

-- Whangarei Youth Space will provide WYS youth workers to deliver evening activities for the youth and other in-kind support.
+- Whangarei Youth Space provided WYS youth workers to deliver evening activities for the youth and other in-kind support.